getsentry/sentry/docs/quickstart/index.rst

 -------------------------

 Most of the time it doesn't really matter **how** someone authenticates to the service, so much as it that they do.
-In these cases, Sentry provides tight integrated with several large social services, including: Twitter, Facebook, Google, and GitHub.
+In these cases, Sentry provides integrating with several common services, including: Google and GitHub.
 Enabling this is as simple as setting up an application with the respective services, and configuring a couple values in your ``sentry.conf.py`` file.